Houtworm/minishell/Readme.md

 - exit blabla should exit with a warning and code -1
 #### alias
 is already implemented and used during init, it just can't be called from the shell yet
-#### z
-would be very cool to implement this, we just need to store every dir in a file in chdir.c or something then when z is called just cd to the first match :)

 ---
 ## Bugs